kozmoai/glent-backstage-plugins/plugins/frontend/rag-ai/README.md

-# Roadie RAG AI Frontend plugin for Backstage
+# Glint RAG AI Frontend plugin for Backstage

 This plugin is the frontend for RAG AI Backstage plugin.
 You can see the corresponding backend plugin in [here](/plugins/backend/rag-ai-backend/README.md).